Why take Medicinal MushroomsJul 05, 2022

 Then we'll go through a few case studies and each case study will have a few protocols that you can write down and follow.
 Then Romina will make some exciting announcements about the next webinar coming up.
 And then we'll go straight into Q&A. So let's get started.

 Natural Cure for Fatty Liver

 So liver, the master organ in Chinese medicine.
-What is it related to or what is it involved with?
+What is it related to or what is it involved with and also what is the best tea for liver repair?
 I'm just changing my screen here a bit, sorry for the delay.
 So the livers involve a detoxification, everyone knows that.
 So with excessive toxins we will have free radical damage that leads to cancers, acne, skin issues, chronic illness and, of course, with excessive toxins we have excessive inflammation and that leads to cortisol imbalances which causes a myriad of symptoms.
 So I'm just showing you what can go wrong when the liver is not working well.

 Then the liver is in charge of bile production.
 And if the liver is stagnant according to Chinese medicine then we have less bile production or poor bile production or even the consistency of bile is off, it's not optimal for gut health, for your microbiome.
 And so if you have poor bile production you're going to have poor digestion, leaky gut syndrome, of course, a worsening of inflammation, IBS and chronic disease.

 Again, in TCM and even in other medicines your liver is the master organ for hormonal regulation.
 So usually with liver stagnation or liver toxicity we can go into estrogen dominance or progesterone deficiency and then we're looking at exacerbations of cancer, PMS symptoms, low sex drive, even painful sex because of lubrication issues due to hormonal imbalances.